Facebook Pixel Code

 What is vocal fold bowing?

 Vocal fold bowing is a condition that develops secondary to the thyroarytenoid muscle atrophying.
-Vocal fold bowing is most frequently seen in older people, and in that case, is called presbylarynges (thought to be part of the normal aging process).
+Vocal fold bowing is most frequently seen as we age, and in that case, is called presbylaryngis (thought to be part of the normal aging process).
 Vocal fold bowing and atrophy can also occur when you have a paralyzed vocal fold.

 What are the symptoms of vocal fold bowing?